 Race to Zero Student Design Competition

-The Race to Zero is an annual competition, open to students and faculty from any interested collegiate institution in the United States and Canada.
+The Race to Zero Student Design Competition is an annual competition open to both undergraduate and graduate students and faculty from any interested collegiate institution in the United States and Canada.
 The competition is based on a real-world scenario where a builder needs to update an existing product line (house plan) to a high-performance house design or is developing a new high-performance home product line.
 Teams are presented a specific design problem and are asked to either redesign an existing floor plan or create a new house design that satisfies the project requirements.
 The deadline to register for the 2015 competition is December 15, 2014.

 The U.S. Department of Energy Solar Decathlon is an award-winning program that challenges collegiate teams to design, build, and operate energy-efficient houses powered by the sun.
 These teams spend almost two years creating houses to compete in 10 contests.
 The winner of the competition is the team that best blends affordability, consumer appeal, and design excellence with optimal energy production and maximum efficiency.
 The next event will take place in Fall 2015 at the Orange County Great Park in Irvine, California.